spacetelescope/jwst/docs/jwst/picture_frame/main.rst

 and prior to performing the :ref:`clean_flicker_noise <clean_flicker_noise_step>` or the :ref:`ramp_fitting <ramp_fitting_step>` step.

+The picture frame artifacts are corrected by scaling and subtracting a reference rate image, containing only the thermal background, stored in a PICTUREFRAME reference file.

 The correction is available for NIRSpec FULL frame exposures only.

-The picture frame artifacts are corrected by scaling and subtracting a reference rate image, containing only the thermal background, stored in a PICTUREFRAME reference file.
+It is incorporated into the :ref:`calwebb_detector1 <calwebb_detector1>` pipeline for ramp data, but it may also be called as a standalone step on a ramp or rate exposure.
+The only difference in processing if the input is a rate image or rateints cube instead of a ramp is that a draft rate file is not necessary: the scene mask is derived from the input and correction is directly applied to the rate image(s).

 Correction Algorithm
 --------------------